tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 Copy the bebop.yaml file from this repo to ~/ORB_SLAM2_CUDA

-Change the ros_mono.launch in the original repo to the file in this repo.
+Change the bebop_ros_mono.launch in the original repo to the file in this repo.

 Then, type  the following commands in a terminal: